 Regional and country offices post internship opportunities primarily on their dedicated websites.
 We encourage interested applicants to frequently visit these sites for available opportunities.

-- Private Philanthropy Internship at the Private Partnerships and Philanthropy Section.
+- Marketing and Emergencies Internship in the Private Sector Partnerships Service Section.
 Copenhagen, Denmark.
-Closing date: 29 January 2020
+Closing date: 19 April 2020 Midnight

 How to apply

 We encourage you to read our FAQs before you submit an application.

 To learn more about how to apply, go to Application and Selection.

 Chrissy Sandwen, Intern, Community-Based Protection: